zigomir/rubber_ring/CONTRIBUTING.md

 # Where to start

 Please read `TODO.md` file and find something you would like there.
-Or just add whatever you might think is useful to this project.
+Or just add whatever you might think would be useful.

 ## Developing Rails Engine